-• The carryforward period for net operating losses (NOLs) has changed.
-Generally, NOLs that occur in tax years beginning after August 5, 1997, are carried forward to each of the 20 taxable years following the year of the loss.
-For more information, see Act section 1082.
+• The Act changed the tax years to which unused general business credits may be carried.
+Unused general business credits that arise in tax years beginning after 1997 are carried back 1 year and then forward to each of the 20 years following the unused credit year.
+For more information, see section 39(a).